Call Now Request FREE consultation - 1866-758-4529

 One should also be aware of the three types of brakes:

-• Service Brakes: Not only are service brakes activated when they are supplied with air, but they are activated whenever the driver pushes down on the brake pedal.
+• Service Brakes: Not only are service brakes activated when they are supplied with air, but they are also activated whenever the driver pushes down on the brake pedal.
 Once the air is pushed through the brake chamber, a pushrod is forced out, which then pushes a slack adjuster.
 This then turns the camshaft, which twists the S-Cam and forces the brake lining to make contact with the brake drum.
 Due to the friction, the vehicle is then forcibly slowed.

 • Spring Brakes: These brakes are typically utilized in order to meet parking and emergency brake standards.
 While driving, springs are held back by a great deal of air pressure.
 When pressure is then removed, the springs put on the brakes.
 Remember, it is important to know that these brakes are different than service brakes.
-Generally, when these brakes are released this is done through approximately 60 psi.
+Generally, when these brakes are released, this is done through approximately 60 psi.

 281-893-0760